 Quality of presentation: This refers to how well your piece reads like a radio presentation, how relevant your points are to the radio programme and the audience, as well as that you are consistent in your chosen register.

 Imagine you have a friend in another country which is considering the introduction of a ban on smoking in public places.
 Write a letter to your friend advising him/her either to support or not to support the proposed ban.
 In giving your advince you may wish to draw on the recent experience of the smoking ban in Ireland.
+Maybe they should consider replacing smoking with vaping, this is a much healthier and appealing version and they have so many different flavours you can have with them, these can be found on websites like Gourmet E Liquid.
+But they can be found in many other shops and on websites depending where you live.

 Clear appreciation of task: You must show that you recognise you are not just writing a letter, but also attempting to advise your friend to support or not support the proposed ban.
 You could therefore write persuasively or informatively.